fvfvfvfv/filament-pr-19332-repro/README.md

 `crypto.randomUUID()` was introduced as a replacement for `uuid-browser` in PR #19332.
 Unlike `crypto.getRandomValues()`, the `randomUUID()` method is restricted to secure contexts per the [Web Cryptography API spec](https://www.w3.org/TR/WebCryptoAPI/).

-This affects any Filament application served over plain HTTP — including local development environments accessed via a local network IP or a `.test` / `.local` hostname that is not `localhost`.
+This affects any Filament application served over plain HTTP, including local development environments accessed via a local network IP or a `.test` / `.local` hostname that is not `localhost`.